nhsconnect/FHIR-NRLS-API/pages/information_retrieval/retrieval_formats/retreival_services_and_care_fhir_stu3.md

 {% include warning.html content="This retrieval format is currently in DRAFT and is included for informational purposes only.
 No development or technical decision making should be done against this page's content without first consulting the NRL team." %}

-The `Services and Care List FHIR STU3 v1` record format contains a list of episodes of care, in which an organisations had or has a responsibility for care of a patient.
-This information will contain information about the organisation responsible for the care but may also contain information about a care team or individual responsible for that patients care.
+The `Services and Care List FHIR STU3 v1` record format contains a list of episodes of care, in which organisations had or has a responsibility for care of a patient.
+The episodes of care will contain information about the organisation responsible for the care but may also contain information about a care team or individual responsible for that patients care.

 All pointers which allow for retrieval in the `Services and Care List FHIR STU3 v1` record format **MUST** return information conforming to the guidance and requirements specified on this page.